 4. PageSpeed Insights (Google)

 PageSpeed Insights analyzes page performance using field data (CrUX) and lab data (Lighthouse).
-It highlights Core Web Vitals and gives prioritized recommendations to improve load speed—critical because slow pages drive visitors away and hurt search visibility1.
+It highlights Core Web Vitals and gives prioritized recommendations to improve load speed, which matters because slower pages reduce engagement and can hurt search visibility1.

 Best uses: